gordonbrander/generative-ui-playbook/README.md

 - How is the variety generated?
 - Variety is limited by inputs.
 Where are the inputs?
 What limits them?

-# Generative UI in practice
+# Generative systems in practice

 ## Find the building blocks